auuufi/.nvim/README.md

 # .nvim

-Neovim configuration is tailored to my preferences and workflow.
-Feel free to explore, use, and modify it according to your needs.
+This Neovim configuration is customized to match my personal preferences and streamline my workflow.
+Please feel free to explore, utilize, and adapt it to suit your own requirements.